collinbarrett/FilterLists/.github/README.md

 ### Privacy

 We respect your privacy.
 That is the whole point of this site.
-The only minor data we collect about visitors is what [CloudFlare](https://www.cloudflare.com/analytics/) captures.
+The only minor data we collect about visitors is what [CloudFlare](https://www.cloudflare.com/analytics/) and [GitHub](https://help.github.com/articles/github-privacy-statement/) captures.